Purdue-CS193/homework-0-yunmc99/index.md

 ## Favorite things about CS 193
 - I love to learn about terminal
-- I like to learn about how to become professional develper
+- It is really interesting to know about basic stuffs about computer science

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.